?

 Blood Tests

 In the ICU blood tests are usually done at least once a day.
-They measure such things as how the kidneys are working, cardiac markers (to make sure the heart is healthy) and levels of potassium (K+) and calcium (Ca++) as well as other elements.
+They measure such things as the haemoglobin level, markers of infection, how well the blood is clotting, and how well the kidneys and liver are working.
 These are some of the indicators of how the body is working and can show the intensive care specialist how well a patient’s body is coping with their illness.
 Intra-arterial and intravenous lines (tubes placed in arteries and veins) are often used to monitor the body and, once established, allow rapid, reliable and pain-free access for repeated blood tests.
 Some conditions will require multiple repeated blood testing every few hours.

 In the ICU blood tests are usually done at least once a day.
-They measure such things as how the kidneys are working, cardiac markers (to make sure the heart is healthy) and levels of potassium (K+) and calcium (Ca++) as well as other elements.
+They measure such things as the haemoglobin level, markers of infection, how well the blood is clotting, and how well the kidneys and liver are working.
 These are some of the indicators of how the body is working and can show the intensive care specialist how well a patient’s body is coping with their illness.
 Intra-arterial and intravenous lines (tubes placed in arteries and veins) are often used to monitor the body and, once established, allow rapid, reliable and pain-free access for repeated blood tests.
 Some conditions will require multiple repeated blood testing every few hours.

 Cardiovascular Problems